 Searching for Democracy and its many programs are made possible with the generous support of our funders—the California State Library, which has provided assistance from the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, and the National Endowment for the Humanities, through its Federal-State Partnership program as well as the Chairman’s Special Initiative: Bridging Cultures.
 Additional funding has been provided by The BayTree Foundation, the Seedlings Foundation, and the Whitman Institute.

 The opinions expressed herein do not necessarily reflect the position or policy of the National Endowment for the Humanities, the US Institute of Museum and Library Services, the California State Library, Cal Humanities and/or its funders and no official endorsement by any of these institutions should be inferred.

 Interested in taking part in our Searching for Democracy initiative?
 Attend one of the many events featured here on our website and join the conversation, in person or online.

 To find out more about upcoming events and opportunities related to the initiative, sign up below to receive Cal Humanities communications via email.
 If you include your full address, we’ll also send you our publications via post.

 Related Events & Announcements Events RSS

-Exhibit Envoy's Searching for Democracy exhibition on the unsung hero/ines of civil rights struggles will be in Monterey County January 26 through March 23, 2014.Add to Calendar
+Exhibit Envoy's Searching for Democracy exhibition on the unsung hero/ines of civil rights struggles will be in Riverside County April 6 through June 1, 2014.Add to Calendar

 View all experiences